ResultadosDigitais/matrix/README.md

 ### Environment Variables
 The **#matrix** project has some environment variables that important to define.

-- We are using Google to authorizations, you need create a credential [here](https://developers.google.com/identity/sign-in/web/sign-in) and before define these variables:
+- We are using Google to authorizations, you only need to configure the Google API credentials following [this step by step](/docs/GOOGLE-CREDENTIAL-STEP-BY-STEP.md) and after define these variables:

 		GOOGLE_CLIENT_ID=${paste_your_client_id_here}
 		GOOGLE_SECRET={paste_your_secret_here}